desmos-labs/mooncake/.docs/development.md

 ### Syncing
 If you want to try a faster sync time, you can change it from withing the `main.dart` file, setting the desired `syncPeriod` when creating the `PostsBloc` instance.

+## Analytics
+In order to constantly improve the application workings, we use [Firebase Analytics](https://firebase.google.com/docs/analytics) to track **completely anonymous** usage of the application by the users.
+This include tracking when they log in, add/remove a reaction, create a post etc.

+In order to do so, we use the [Flutter Firebase Plugins](https://firebase.google.com/docs/flutter/setup).

 ## Formatting
 When writing code we follow the [Flutter formatting guideline](https://flutter.dev/docs/development/tools/formatting).
 To ensure your files also follow the same formatting, please run the given commands once you edited or added new files: